Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When cutting several of the same shape, staple several layers of the paper needed or fabric needed and cut several at one time.
 If you are cutting paper put your staples outside your pattern lines on three sides.

 I do a lot of quilting and, as you know, you have to iron a lot of quilt pieces.
 I was always running out of water for the iron.
-I have found a really neat way to have lots of water and be able to pour it in your iron without spilling it everywhere.

 Everyone who sews has lots of small scraps.
 I use mine to make quilt tops.
 Cut muslin or light color fabric into strips 4 inches wide and as long as you want the quilt (maybe 3 yards).
 Or you can cut squares about 10-12 inches.